logno-dev/header-level.nvim/README.md

 Your cursor is here
 ```

-When your cursor is on "Your cursor is here", the plugin will display "Header Level 3".
+When your cursor is on "Your cursor is here", the plugin will display "H3".

 ## Requirements